John Phillips (South African cricketer)

 John Glanville Phillips (8 November 1910 – 26 June 1985) was a South African cricketer who played 16 matches of first-class cricket for Border and Transvaal between 1931 and 1938.

 John Phillips was an opening batsman and left-arm wrist-spinner.
-His best batting performance was 100 and 36 for Border against Orange Free State in 1933–34.
-In the 1934–35 season he took 15 wickets in two matches in East London in just over a week: 7 for 51 and 2 for 87 in a victory over Orange Free State, then 5 for 123 and 1 for 44 in a close loss to Natal.
+His best batting performance was 100 and 36 for Border against Orange Free State in the Currie Cup in 1933–34.
+In the 1934–35 season he took 15 wickets in two Currie Cup matches in East London in just over a week: 7 for 51 and 2 for 87 in a victory over Orange Free State, then 5 for 123 and 1 for 44 in a close loss to Natal.
 These performances led the cricket writer Louis Duffus to name him as a player "who is sure to be heard of in subsequent seasons".
 However, Phillips played only two more first-class matches.